 Congress weighs massive stimulus amid coronavirus: What could be in it

-Senate Majority Leader Mitch McConnell, R-Ky., laid out Thursday what he hopes will be included in the massive stimulus package being drafted by lawmakers to ease the financial strains on Americans due to the economic fallout from the coronavirus pandemic.
+Senate Majority Leader Mitch McConnell, R-Ky., released on Thursday his proposal for a massive stimulus package that Republicans drafted to ease the financial strains on Americans due to the economic fallout from the coronavirus pandemic.

-While details have yet to totally hammered out, the package is expected to cost upwards of $1 trillion and focus on “direct financial help” to Americans in the form of cash payments.

-McConnell and other Republicans have outlined a series of measures they would like to see included in the bill, with the biggest one likely being a series of stimulus checks sent out to most Americans.
+The package, which costs upwards of $1 trillion and focus on “direct financial help” to Americans in the form of cash payments, is not a done deal as McConnell will still need to get Democrats -- and a few lingering Republicans -- on board, but his bill outlined a series of measures they hope to see included in the final draft of the bill, with the biggest one likely being a series of stimulus checks sent out to most Americans.

 “Senate Republicans want to put cash in the hands of the American people,” McConnell said Thursday, noting that lawmakers are currently finalizing a structure that can quickly send assistance to Americans.